Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown::  How are `smart contract addresses` represented on Concordium?

-    In terms of naming, Concordium uses `contract`, and `account` to refer to the Ethereum equivalent of a `smart contract`, and an `externally owned address`, respectively.
+    In terms of naming, Concordium uses `contract` and `account` to refer to the Ethereum equivalent of a `smart contract` and an `externally owned address`, respectively.
     The word `address` refers to either an `account` address or a `contract` address on Concordium.

     Contract addresses on Concordium are represented by an index and a subindex as seen below.